LewisCM14/ultimate_battleships/README.md

 ## Development <a name='development'></a>

 *Initial development was to create a flow diagram using [LucidChart](https://www.lucidchart.com/pages/) so i could begin exploring how the requirements for my game and their dependencies would work together.
-I adhered to [LucidChart](https://www.lucidchart.com/pages/) symbol notation and color coded my chart based on the differnt phases of the game.*
+I adhered to [LucidChart](https://www.lucidchart.com/pages/) symbol notation and color coded my chart based on the different phases of the game.*

 ![The Whole flow diagram](/assets/images/flowchart.jpeg)